brandonprry/teenage_unemployment/README.md

 ![](rates.png)

 Federal paper from 1983 wondering how on earth this could be?
+What happened in 1954 to kick off such a huge change?

 ![](possible.png)